 Expanding into new countries is an exciting business opportunity that offers promising growth and revenue potential for ambitious companies.
-However, you need to understand the risks of international expansion, the challenges to navigate and the key factors to consider.
+However, you must be aware of the challenges of expanding internationally, the difficulties you will face, and the important things you must consider.
 In the article, we explore the common pitfalls you should seek to avoid.

 1. Inadequate market research

 Without comprehensive research, you’ll struggle to navigate diverse markets effectively.
-Inadequate market research increases risks of misaligned product or service offerings, inappropriate pricing strategies and ineffective marketing campaigns and targeting, resulting in financial and reputational damage.
+Lack of market research leads to an increase of associated risk for products or service offerings not matching the market needs, pricing models that are not optimal and unperforming marketing activities and targeting, with potentially financial and reputational consequences.

 Effective market research involves a multifaceted approach, incorporating methods such as surveys, focus groups, data analytics and local knowledge.
 This will arm you with valuable insights into: